Just-Do-Stuff/rhcsa-practice-lab/05-configure-local-storage/task1/instructions.md

-ategory 05: Configure Local Storage (Main Tasks)

-These tasks use **fdisk** and LVM.
-Replace `/dev/your_disk` with the disk you created via README[]

----

-# Task 1 — Create a Partition, PV, VG, LV
+Task 1 — Create LVM Storage and Mount Persistently

-## Instructions
+### Instructions

-1. Identify your practice disk (`lsblk`).
-2. Create a 500M partition using `fdisk`.
+1. Create a new partition using `fdisk` on a secondary disk for LVM usage.
-3. Change partition type to Linux LVM.
+2. Initialize the partition as a Physical Volume (PV).
+3. Create a Volume Group named `vg_data`.
-4. Create a Physical Volume, Volume Group, and Logical Volume.
+4. Create a Logical Volume named `lv_data` with a size of 2G.
-5. Remove the LV, VG, and PV safely.
+5. Format the LV with an ext4 filesystem.
+6. Assign a filesystem label.
+7. Mount the filesystem at `/mnt/data`.
+8. Configure the mount to persist across reboots using UUID or LABEL.
+9. Verify the mount.